-The coveted Dassios Cup – named in recognition of the efforts of Gianna Dassios, a librarian and technology teacher at Adam Beck, now retired – will go to the student who reads most minutes in the entire school.
-Last year Ms. Dassios herself awarded the cup!
+The coveted Dassios Cup – named in recognition of the efforts of Gianna Dassios, a librarian and technology teacher at Adam Beck, now retired – will go to the class that reads the most minutes in the entire school.

 How can parents help?

-Encourage your child(ren) to participate in the challenge, make sure they diligently read and record their reading time in the reading log provided.
-Help your children with adding up their reading minutes (or verify their addition skills) and make sure they submit the reading log in time.
+Encourage your children to participate in the challenge!
+Find and supply them with great books, help them add up their reading minutes or verify their addition skills and make sure they submit their reading log by the deadline.

 Here are some helpful links to local bookstores and the library to get you started: